 When liquids spill in small quantities and remain within the confines of a single floorboard, clean-up should be done soon but it isn't a cause for alarm.
 When spilled liquids bridge floorboards, though, it is possible that these liquids can leak through the seams and between the floorboards.

-Site-finished wood flooring (floors that are first installed, then sealed) have a lesser chance of damage since sealant has filled the seams.
+Site-finished wood floors have a lesser chance of damage since sealant has filled the seams.
 But pre-finished wood flooring, which is being installed in far greater numbers today, does not have filled seams.
+Seams are usually tight, but not tight enough to hold back pooled water that sits for a long time.

 We love our dogs and cats, but our hardwood floors do not love them.
 Some of the deepest, longest, and most plentiful gouges in wood flooring come from dog claws and, to a lesser extent, cat claws.